mhen/ttn-fall-2020/spa-client/README.md

 # SPA Client

-This is a fully built test driven React application, ready to be exported to a static bundle - functioning as a SPA.
+This is a fully built test-driven React application, ready to be exported to a static bundle - functioning as a SPA.

-## Setup
+## Setup code locally

 ```shell
 cp .env.example .env.local